melisaozdoyuran2001/melisaozdoyuran2001/README.md

 ###

-<p align="left">🎓 graduating soon from Northwestern University, where I've pursued a Bachelor of Science in Computer Science, complemented by a minor in Economics.<br><br>🧐 particularly interested in the blend of UI/UX design principles with the technical aspects of software, web, and app development when creating successful, user-centered products.<br><br>Portfolio: melisaozdoyuran.appspot.com</p>
+<p align="left">🎓 graduating soon from Northwestern University, where I've pursued a Bachelor of Science in Computer Science, complemented by a minor in Economics.<br><br>🧐 particularly interested in the blend of UI/UX design principles with the technical aspects of software, web, and app development when creating successful, user-centered products.<br><br>PORTFOLIO: melisaozdoyuran.appspot.com</p>

 ###